GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/how-reports-are-generated/index.md

 ---

-For a given event source, it's possible to generate both anevent-level and an aggregatable report.
+For a given event source, it's possible to generate both an event-level and an aggregatable report.
 When an attribution trigger is matched to a corresponding source, they are sent as a report by the browser to a reporting endpoint on an ad tech-owned server (sometimes referred to as a collection endpoint or collection service).
 These reports can be event-level reports or aggregatable reports.

 Event-level reports are sent more or less automatically; you don't need to take any steps beyond setting up your triggers and sources.